 Understand the simulation workflow and key results

-The diffraction grating consists of a single layer of liquid crystal (5CB).
+In the first case, the diffraction grating consists of a single layer of liquid crystal (5CB).
 The grating structure is obtained by inducing a periodic spatial variation on the orientation of the long axis of the LC molecules within the XY plane.
-By designing the grating properly with a cycloid diffraction pattern, it is possible to eliminate the 0 th order and to distribute the light entirely to the 1st orders
+By designing the grating properly with a cycloid diffraction pattern, it is possible to eliminate the 0th order and to distribute the light entirely to the 1st orders.

-This article is divided in 3 main steps as follows:
+This modelling is divided into 3 main steps as follows:

 Step 1: Design a grating with a cycloidal director pattern